kapicorp/kapitan/docs/example-terraform.md

 These parameters will then be interpreted by the `cloudbuild.jsonnet` template.
 A file named `cloudbuild.tf.json` will then be compiled using the parameters associated with the `cloudbuild` parameter key.

-It is important to understand that once you have a deeper understanding of Kapitan's capabilities, you can organize these files to a style & logic suitable for your organization.
+It is important to understand that once you have a deeper understanding of Kapitan's capabilities, you can organize these files to a style and logic suitable for your organization.

 ### templates, docs, scripts